VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Method

 \subsubsection{\textbf{Action Space} $\mathcal{A}$}

 In the simulation, we use Shadow Hand~\cite{shadowhand} as the manipulator.
 This five-fingered robotic hand features 24 DoFs.
 Excluding the thumb, the distal joints of the four fingers are tendon-driven, resulting in a total of 20 DoFs.
-We implement dual-hand manipulation, where the base link of the right hand is fixed and the left hand can move freely with six DoFs.
+We implement dual-hand manipulation, where the right hand is controlled with its initial position serving as the reference point, while the left hand is freely manipulated with six DoFs.
 Consequently, the action $a=\pi_{\theta}(s) \in \mathbb{R}^{46}$.